replayio/replayable/README.md

 This is a Next.js app deployed to Vercel.
 We welcome contributions.
 Join us at [replay.io/discord](https://replay.io/discord) to chat with the team and ask questions!

-To develop locally, first you'll need a [GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+To develop locally, first you'll need a [GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `repo` scopes.
 Then, you'll need to copy `.env.tpl` into `.env` and fill in the values.

 Once this is done, run: